9. Byte array images

 for x in range(5):

-newx = min(9, max(0, int(x_val1 + (x * xstep))))
+new_x = min(9, max(0, int(x_val1 + (x * x_step))))

 return grid